Persdre/cvwo-assignments/README.md

 # cvwo
-a to-do app with CRUD and tagging functions
+a to-do app with CRUD functions